-Long-term relationships with their patients and community service providers across the continuum of care uniquely position PCPs to effectively individualize care, thereby increasing both patient and provider satisfaction, while enhancing the quality and cost-effectiveness of appropriate care.
+Long-term relationships with their patients and community service providers across the continuum of care uniquely position PCPs to effectively individualize care, thereby increasing both patient and provider satisfaction, while enhancing the quality and cost-effectiveness of innovative care management.

 Such holistic, patient-centered care requires consistent, coordinated, and team-based medical practice rooted in evidence-based medicine, as embodied in the patient-centered medical home (PCMH) model.

-PCMH is focused on providing access to high quality, comprehensive, patient-centric, and coordinated care.
-Policy-makers, payers, and health systems have recognized the value of PCPs as quarterbacks for inter-disciplinary care teams across the broader healthcare system, including specialty care management, hospitals, home health care, and community services.
+PCMH is focused on providing access to high-quality, comprehensive, patient-centric, and coordinated care.
+Policy-makers, payers, and health systems have recognized the value of PCPs as quarterbacks for inter-disciplinary specialty care management teams across the broader healthcare system, including specialty care management, hospitals, home health care, and community services.

 Coordination is especially critical during transitions between sites of care, such as when patients are discharged from the hospital to their home or a rehabilitation center.
 During this vulnerable transition, clear and open communication among patients and families, the medical home, and members of the broader care team are essential for positive patient health outcomes.